samdouble/samdouble.github.io/src/content/2024/11/20241117_mtlatable.en.md

-In this post, I'm recapping my MTLàTABLE 2024 experience.
+This post is a recap of my MTLàTABLE 2024 experience.
 This is the year where I tried the most restaurants, with 5.
 Since they were all in the same price range ($50), it's quite easy to compare them directly based on the quality of the meal and service.

 #### #1 Caribou Gourmand